 Land and water degradation pose significant threats to agricultural productivity, food security, and rural livelihoods, as evidenced by the unanimous concern among farmers in Haryana regarding declining crop yields and land values.
 Identifying key factors such as abiotic stress, poor irrigation practices, excessive fertilizer use, and mono-cropping systems provided critical insights into the root causes of degradation.
 By understanding these factors, targeted interventions can be designed to mitigate their impact, such as promoting conservatory tillage, crop rotation, and proper drainage systems.
 Additionally, raising awareness through extension services and adopting climate-resilient practices can empower farmers to sustainably manage their resources.
 Addressing these issues not only enhances agricultural efficiency but also ensures long-term ecological balance, economic stability, and the well-being of farming communities.

 The data in table 1 outlined the perceptions of farmers regarding the factor responsible for the degradation of land among farmers, as reported by farmers across three zones in Haryana.
-The data was categorized by specific factors, with the number of respondents and corresponding percentages (in parentheses) provided for each zone and the total sample.
+The data werew categorized by specific factors, with the number of respondents and corresponding percentages (in parentheses) provided for each zone and the total sample.
 A total of 180 respondents participated in the study, with 60 respondents from each zone of the state.

 The most widely perceived factor contributing to land degradation as presented in table 1 was abiotic stress (erratic rainfall or over-extracted groundwater), with 162 respondents (90.0%) acknowledging its role.
 This factor received unanimous recognition in zone-III (100.0%) and near-unanimous recognition in Zones I and II (78.33% and 91.67%, respectively).
 Similarly, the use of saline and sodic underground water for irrigation was identified as a significant factor by 160 respondents (88.88%), with 100.0 per cent of respondents in zone-III and high percentages in Zones I and II (80.00% and 86.67%, respectively) endorsing this view.
 Another critical factor was the less application of organic manure, which was cited by 150 respondents (83.33%), with 100.0% of respondents in zone-III and a majority in Zones I and II (58.33% and 91.67%, respectively) highlighting its importance.